 Debt Consolidation Mortgage

-Refinancing can garner you as much as 80% of your home’s appraised value, less the outstanding balance.
+Refinancing can garner as much as 80% of your home’s appraised value, less the outstanding balance.
 Note that the interest rate on this kind of mortgage may vary from your current mortgage and that if you modify your mortgage, your original agreement terms will change.

 In sum, the advantages of a debt consolidation mortgage include the ability to borrow from a new mortgage, lower interest rates, and lower monthly payments.